AbrarShazid/spring/README.md

 ## Step 1:
 In this case we can start the traversal from node "0".
 We need to define a stack to track the nodes.

 ![1](https://github.com/AbrarShazid/spring/assets/137707705/b9943adf-0f66-457f-a0b1-ca3d77adda92)

+*First put the first node (in this case 0) to the stack.
+* Then check if there are any adjacent nodes.

 ## Step 2: